-- The Governing Council decided to cut by 25bp its three key ECB interest rates.
+- The target of the ECB rates was decreased to 2.5% on March 6th. - The Governing Council decided to cut by 25bp its three key ECB interest rates.
 This is the sixth 25bp cut since June.
 They were previously at their highest level since the creation of the ECB. - The ECB staff have slightly increased their headline inflation projections for 2025.
 It is expected to average 2.3% in 2025.
 On the contrary, they decreased their core inflation projections to 2.2%.
 They especially revised downwards their output growth projections for 2025 from 1.1% to 0.9% and for 2026 from 1.4% to 1.2%. - The next meeting is set on April 17th.
 The question is whether a new cut will occur.